biswajitbimoli/kalki/README.md

 ```
 This is due to the {}, curly braces which we use to insert dynamic value, so we can not use this braces for other purpose.

-And at last we have @addkalki tag, which is required to add at the last with proper indentation. this tag allows compiler to add the given dynamic .pycss code to compiled .css file.
+And at last we have @addkalki tag, which is required to add at the last with proper indentation. this tag allows compiler to add the given dynamic .kalki code to compiled .css file.